Keith Wilhelmi's Self-Paced Frog Dissection Guide

 Students can be permitted to move along at their own pace beginning with "Part I. Before Cutting - Note External Structures."
 Alternatively, you could cover Part 1 as a class, then begin the self-paced work at "Part II Dissecting Begins."

 The end of Day 3 will find most teams finished with the digestive system.
 A few teams may be considerably beyond this point.
-It’s useful to probe the fast moving teams to assure that they are reading thoughtfully and are carefully completing all of the steps.
-You’ll usually catch a team or two which has "skipped ahead" and needs to backtrack.
+It is useful to probe the fast moving teams to assure that they are reading thoughtfully and are carefully completing all of the steps.
+You will usually catch a team or two which has "skipped ahead" and needs to backtrack.

 By the end of Day 4 a few teams will have begun the nervous system and will likely need encouragement to proceed slowly and patiently.
 Once they complete the brain, you may need to prod them to attempt the "If You Have More Time" suggestions listed on the final page.

 On Day 5 - I usually end the activity on this day.
-I’m very pleased if the majority of the teams complete all except the brain.
+I am very pleased if the majority of the teams complete all except the brain.

 Top